CD Ripper: Advanced Options

 Access secure ripping configuration with Options, select Secure Ripping and click Secure Settings:

 Ultra Secure (dBpoweramp Reference required) extends the normal 2 pass reading to a programmable number of passes, this can help detect errors or verify the single c2 pass is error free.
-Depending
+Depending upon your drive:

 Secure Rip Abort

 Ripping will be aborted (on that track) if any of these conditions are met: